pinzolo/sqlt/README.md

 * func `time` returns current time and cache it, this func always same time in same template.
 * func `now` returns current time each calling.
 * func `escape`, `prefix`, `inffix`, `suffix` replace to placeholder with escape for `LIKE` keyword.
-* If you want to use value for building SQL only or embedding value to SQL directly, you must use `val`(or `value`, `v`) func.
-This func check that value contains prohibited character(s) for avoiding SQL injection.
+* If you want to use value for building SQL only or embedding value to SQL directly, you must use `get` or `out` func.
+This func check that value contains prohibited character(s) for avoiding SQL injection.`out` is annotative, but `get` is not annotative.
   Prohibited characters are:
  	* Single quotation
 	* Semi colon
 	* Line comment (--)
 	* Block comment (/* or */)
-* If you want to use customized time in template, you can set `TimeFunc`.
 * If database driver that you use supports `sql.NamedArg`, you should call `ExecNamed` func.

 ```go